60611/Chiggy/README.md

 # Chiggy

-a Scrapy crawler for Chicago locals.
+a set of *Scrapy* crawlers for Chicago locals.